-The Board examines the size, composition and the essential competencies of its members annually to ensure that there is an appropriate balance of skill, experience and knowledge to enable it to carry out its duties and responsibilities effectively.
-The Board currently comprises of three members as detailed below:
+The Board examines the size, composition and the essential competencies of its members annually to ensure that there is an appropriate balance of skill, experience, knowledge and gender representation on the board to carry out its duties and responsibilities effectively.
+The Board currently comprises of four members as detailed below:

-Name Title Category Gender Country of Residence Jean Hok Yui HOW HONG Director Independent Male Mauritius Krishen PATTEN Director Non-Executive Male Mauritius Patrick Eric Ronald LAM YAN FOON Director Non-Executive Male Mauritius Medina Sarah TORABALLY Director Independent Female Mauritius
+Name Title Category Gender Country of Residence Jean Hok Yui HOW HONG Director Independent Male Mauritius Krishen PATTEN Director Non-Executive Male Mauritius Patrick Eric Ronald LAM YAN FOON Director Non-Executive Male Mauritius (Resigned on September 23, 2025) Medina Sarah TORABALLY Director Independent Female Mauritius Vandana Sandya NATHOO Director Independent Female Mauritius

-The size of the Board and its level of diversity is commensurate with the size of the Fund which is a Collective Investment Scheme with no employees.
+The size of the Board and its level of diversity are commensurate with the size of the Fund which is a Collective Investment Scheme with no employees.